silverapp/silver/docs/billing-entities/customers.md

 ---
 title: Managing customers
+linktitle: Customers
 description: An introduction to Silver's management of customers — how to retrieve a customer, filtering options, as well as create, update or delete operations.
-linktitle: Customers
-categories: [silver]
 keywords: [silver]
 menu:
-  docs:
+  global:
     parent: "billing-entities"
-weight: 1
-draft: false
-aliases: []
-toc: true
-related: true
 ---

 For resource definition check out the [Resources](../resources.md) page.